trevorkerney/C-Data-Structure-Libraries/README.md

 Essentially a basic array with resizing functions.

 - Positioning: unmanaged.
-- Parallelism: N/A (will be per-index synchronized).
+- Parallelism: N/A (will be synchronized per-index).
 - Memory Format: Sequential.
+- Searching: Linear.
+- Sorting: None.

+### TUDLList (Unbounded Doubly Linked List)
+Doubly linked list with no maximum size or random access.

+- Positioning: managed, objects can be pushed and pulled from front and back.
+- Parallelism: N/A (will be synchronized per-node).
+- Memory Format: Nonsequential, linear.
+- Searching: Linear.
+- Sorting: None (possibly coming).

+Objects can be inserted and erased from within the list using **TUDLListIterator**.

 ### TVector
-Multipurpose sequential array implementation with lots of access methods and optimizations for specialized use.
+Multipurpose sequential array with lots of access methods and optimizations for specialized use.

 - Positioning: managed, objects pushed to end and pulled from end.
 - Parallelism: N/A (will be synchronized).
 - Memory Format: Sequential.
+- Searching: Linear, Binary.
+- Sorting: Quick.

 ### TBD
-- TQueue
+- Queue
-- TStack
+- Stack

 ---
 ## Monitoring